What do you need to know after you have applied?

 But be careful!
 If you want to qualify for settled status, you must live in the UK at least six months for every 12-month period.
-The Home Office may agree with an absence of up to one year for a very serious reason, such as giving birth, a serious illness, etc., but check with them first.
+The Home Office may agree with an absence of up to one year for a very serious reason, such as giving birth or a serious illness, but check with them first.

 You can leave for up to two years, but the five years UK residence you need for Settled Status will start again from the date of your return.
 If your return date is after the end of the transition period, you will not be able to apply under the EU Settlement Scheme and instead will have to apply for leave to enter under whatever new immigration rules are implemented in the UK.